Sethorax/chrome-clipboard2plaintext/README.md

 # Chrome Extension ``Clipboard2Plaintext``

-> This extension lets you paste contents from the clipboard as plain text.
-Malformed umlauts will also be replaced.
+> Copy and paste as plain text.
+Also fixes malformed umlauts.

 ### Features

 - Adds context menu entry to paste as plaintext.
 - Lets you paste as plaintext via a click on the extension icon (browser action).
 - Lets you paste as plaintext via a shortcut (Ctrl+C).
+- Lets you copy content from web pages as plaintext via a shortcut (Ctrl+V).

 ### Installation